ash-sp-cole/BamazoN/README.md

 ---

-As a customer, you are able to view all of the stock and item information, choosing which item to purchase, total cost and stock availble.
+**As a customer**, you are able to view all of the stock and item information, choosing which item to purchase, total cost and stock availble.

 ---

-As a manager, you are able to work with a menu system to either view inventory, view stock running low, add new stock to the inventory and add new items to the "shop floor".
+**As a manager**, you are able to work with a menu system to either view inventory, view stock running low, add new stock to the inventory and add new items to the "shop floor".

 ---